astashov/liftosaur/blog/docs/index.md

 You can reuse the sets/reps/weight/RPE/timer and warmups of another exercise.
 You can either specify the exact week/day of the exercise to reuse, or by default it'll look into any day of the current week.
 The syntax for reusing the sets looks like this:

 {% plannercode %}
-Bench Press / 5x5 / progress: lp(5lb)
+Bench Press, Barbell / 5x5 / progress: lp(5lb)
-Squat / ...Bench Press
+Squat, Barbell / ...Bench Press, Barbell
 {% endplannercode %}

 The Squat would reuse 5x5 sets of the Bench Press from the current week.
 And if you change 5x5 of Bench Press to e.g. 3x8, that would be applied to Squat as well.
 Note that we don't reuse the `progress: lp(5lb)` of Bench Press, only the sets!